HitasiPatel/AvOps-complete/docs/QuickStart/BatchOrchestrator/BatchOrchestrator.md

 2. Checkout the code and create a file named `.env` under `av-batch-orchestrator\app` folder.
 3. There is a file named `env.template` under the root directory of the batch orchestrartor.
 Copy contents of this file into the `.env` file.
 4. Fill in the values for all the properties in `.env` file.
-5. We need SAS keys to connect to the srorage accounts.
-Here are the steps to a generate SAS key:
+5. We need SAS keys to connect to the storage accounts.
+Here are the steps to generate a SAS key:
     * Open Azure Portal and access the storage account.
     * Click `Shared access signature` option under left side menu.
     * Select allowed resource types and set the expiry date as needed.